kmch/kmch.github.io/_posts/2024-08-04-WandlePaper.md

 img: source-app-idea.jpg
 tags: [environmental science, hydrology, source apportionment] # add tag
 ---
-In the [STOTEN paper](https://www.sciencedirect.com/science/article/pii/S0048969724029747) we used novel inversed modelling approachto identify the sources of chemical pollution in the Wandle, one of London's precious chalk streams.
+In our recent [paper](https://www.sciencedirect.com/science/article/pii/S0048969724029747) we used a novel inversed modelling approach to identify the sources of chemical pollution in the Wandle, one of London's precious chalk streams.
 You can read a press release from the University of Oxford [here](https://www.ox.ac.uk/news/2024-10-17-novel-computational-method-could-prove-game-changer-tracking-down-river-polluters).

 *Graphics credit: [Gareth G. Roberts](https://www.garethgroberts.com/)*